 Gerry Newcomb uses cast glass as the primary medium for his creative imagery.
 These open-faced castings have one clear and glossy side that allows the viewer to see into the piece.
 The opposite side is formed into detailed and intricate shapes and textures.
 The result is an object that can be viewed from multiple perspectives.
 In addition, many of the works are silvered allowing light to enter the surface and reflect off the glass textures and colors.

 Gerry’s artwork is shown through various galleries and is also included in many public and private commissions.
-He divides his time between a studio in Seattle, Washington and a studio on Lopez Island, north of Seattle.
+His current work focuses on large-scale, outdoor sculpture.
+He works from his studio on Lopez Island, Washington.

 - Gerry’s studio is open to the public for one weekend every other year through the Annual Lopez Island Artist Studio Tour.
-The next tour will be Labor Day Weekend, September 2 & 3, 2017.
-More info at Lopez Island Artist Guild.
+The next tour will be Labor Day Weekend, August 31 & September 1, 2019.
+More info at lopezstudiotour.org.

 - Gerry’s Mold Mix is now available from Clay Art Center.

 - Gerry has recently shown work at Umpqua Valley Arts Association’s 2019 Artswork Northwest.
 Other current projects include a new public work for the City of Tamarac, Florida; a new public work for the Percival Plinth Project, Olympia, Washington; a private commission, Lopez Island, Washington; and others.